TobikoData/sqlmesh-utils/README.md

 #### time_column

 This is the column in the dataset that contains the timestamp.
-It follows the [same syntax](https://sqlmesh.readthedocs.io/en/latest/concepts/models/model_kinds/#time-column) as upstream `INCREMENTAL_BY_TIME_RANGE`.
+It follows the [same syntax](https://sqlmesh.readthedocs.io/en/latest/concepts/models/model_kinds/#time-column) as upstream `INCREMENTAL_BY_TIME_RANGE` and also the same rules with regards to respecting the project [time_column_format](https://sqlmesh.readthedocs.io/en/stable/reference/configuration/#environments) property and being automatically added to the model `partition_by` field list.

 #### primary_key